 We decided to find out.

-We took a look at a representative sample of all the holiday cards we helped make in 2016.
+We took a look at a representative sample of all the holiday cards we helped make in past years.
 An amazing 13% of them featured pets.
 And then we started asking questions.

 Let’s get right to the age-old argument: cats vs dogs.
 In the USA, dog and cat ownership is roughly equivalent, and around the holidays people search the web for “Christmas cat” and “Christmas dog” in roughly equal amounts, but when it comes to sending a holiday message, there is no comparison.